Oktopost/Squid/Docs/Source/References/Select/byFields.rst

 	public function byFields($fields, $values = null): static

-Append multiple compare expressions to the WHERE clause either using a numberic array of fields and numberic array of values, or by using an associative array in format [field name/expression => value]
+Append multiple compare expressions to the WHERE clause either using a numeric array of fields and numeric array of values, or by using an associative array in format [field name/expression => value]

 ----------